Python String Comparison Methods | Quick User Guide

 In addition to these techniques, Python supports more advanced string comparisons using the __eq__ function.
 This function is invoked when the == operator is used to compare string objects.

-Case Sensitivity and Comparisons
+Case Sensitive String Comparisons

 Case sensitivity is a crucial aspect to consider when comparing strings in Python.
 By default, ‘Python’ and ‘python’ are treated as distinct strings due to Python’s case-sensitive string comparison.